 8. Garden Tent Cover

 Garden tent covers tend to be larger than umbrellas, so they are going to do a better job at protecting you from the sun and other weather elements.
 Some people also find that garden tent covers are more elegant than umbrellas, though this strongly depends on what you are dealing with.

 Having a larger shade surface, garden tent covers may not necessarily be more expensive than umbrellas, but they are going to be less mobile and more difficult to set up.
 But this is just the tradeoff of the increased sun protection.

 Lattice canopies are similar to pergolas, but they offer a wider variety of shapes and shade configurations.
 Some lattice canopies also have walls which repeat the layout of the roof.
 Aside from providing a little bit more privacy, such lattice canopies allow for a wider range of opportunities for decorating with greenery.

 You most likely don’t need your entire patio to be covered.
 Why waste the effort or money trying to buy or build a cover that would overhang your whole backyard?

 Cover only the small area that you are actually going to spend your time in!
 Not only that, but we recommend that you evaluate how efficient your patio is right now – if you determine that you have, for example, too many chairs in it or that you don’t need a fire pit, then get rid of them so that you can minimize the area that actually needs to be covered!

-And you may use any of the options suggested above to build a partial patio cover.
+And you may use any of the covered patio ideas suggested above to build a partial patio cover.

 Passionate about the outdoors.
 He has accrued a wealth of experience and knowledge in naturalism, outside adventures, ski instruction, and writing.
 In addition to exploring the outdoors, he enjoys backpacking and camping.